A Handy 8-Point Buyer Checklist

 5. Check the Furnace

 When you look at the furnace, look for dates and numbers that indicate age and service record.
 Have your agent turn up the temperature and listen to the fan.
-Does it sound smooth and consistent, or does everything make noise.
+Does it sound smooth and consistent, or does everything make noise?
 Is it high efficiency or older?
-High efficiency units are easy to identify – they typically have white pipes that go to the exterior of the structure.
-This bring in fresh air and exhausts outside.
+High-efficiency units are easy to identify – they typically have white pipes that go to the exterior of the structure.
+This brings in fresh air and exhausts outside.
 Great systems, but they need to be installed to current standards.

 6. Rattle the Pipes

 When looking at the furnace, it’s a great time to have a quick scan at the plumbing.
 In most cases the ceiling in the utility room is open.
 Look for new copper soldering patches, any gas pipes and take a look at the hot water tank, it will have an indication whether it’s owned or rented.
 Look at the furnace for stains or rust at the bottom of the unit or on the ground.
 This will indicate moisture leaking from the condenser of the air conditioning coil.
 This is not a big deal, but let the third party home inspection know your concern about these areas.